daniel-cintra/vue-menu/README.md

 # An example of slide menu using Vue and Vue Router

 This is a simplified version of the responsive menu I implemented in the Admin Panel of a project some time ago.
-Maybe it can help newcomers to [Vue.js](https://vuejs.org/) and [Vue Router](https://router.vuejs.org/) to have some ideas of how to start puting the framework, router, styles and other concepts together.
+It uses [Vue.js](https://vuejs.org/) and [Vue Router](https://router.vuejs.org/) and shares some ideas of how to start puting the framework, router, styles and other concepts together.

 ![vue menu demo](https://github.com/daniel-cintra/vue-menu/blob/master/demo-screencast/menu-vue.gif)